 Sometimes it is not you that doesn’t follow the rules, but life happens around you.
 Happens to you.
 You get stuck in traffic or someone cancels your appointment or suddenly you’re babysitting a two-year-old and your whole day has to be rearranged.
 Instead of mourning the loss of your perfect (but slightly dull) routine, treat this as a plot twist in your life story and, after taking time to check in with yourself (yes, in the traffic jam), adjust and move forward.

 Some plot twists are bigger than others.
 You lose your job.
 Or you find you have cancer.
 Or a loved one dies.
 I’m not really talking to these situations because in these big ones it seems that most people learn the hard lessons about what is important as they grieve and keep going.
 I guess what I’m saying is, can we apply this really hard and horrible lesson to our smaller life inconsistencies?
 Can we figure out what’s important even without the grief and tragedy?
 I think we can.

 Let’s try to keep the trend in the right direction.
 Let’s keep on using our to do lists and organising our activities using a calendar.
 Let’s make time budgets and use reward charts and think before we give an answer to every request on our time.
 Let’s use the tools that people have discovered and created that help us to keep our lives peaceful and organised.

 But let’s remember that they are tools.
 That the aim is not to live a robotic monotonous life.
 The aim is to live a life that is a beautiful work of art.
 The aim is to LIVE.

 is there a topic you would like me to write about?
 Please let me know at email@example.com or @aquietlifeblog on Twitter or Ruth Amos Author on Facebook.

-And if you’d like to hear the chat I had with Scottie this morning, you can listen at A Quiet Life on any pod catcher or find it on my website.
+And if you’d like to hear the chat I had with Scottie, you can listen at A Quiet Life on any podcatcher or find the whole podcast on on my website.